 Former member of the Peace Watercolour Society

-In addition to Canada, I have work in the US, Japan, England and Italy
+In addition to Canada, Dahlen has has shown work in the US, Japan, England and Italy

-Spring of 1986- I studied Metal Plate Etching in Florence, Italy in coordination with the International Studio of the Emily Carr College of Art and Design in Vancouver, BC
+Spring of 1986- Participant in a Metal Plate Etching Residency in Florence, Italy in coordination with the International Studio of the Emily Carr College of Art and Design in Vancouver, BC

-Participation in various local group and solo exhibitions as well as several juried shows which have featured my work across British Columbia and Alberta.
-My work can also be found in the permanent collections of the Dawson Creek Art Gallery, the Grande Prairie Art Gallery, the Grande Prairie Hospital, Fairview College in Fairview, AB and Northern Lights College in Dawson Creek.
+Participation in various local group and solo exhibitions as well as several juried shows which have featured Dahlen's work across British Columbia and Alberta.
+His work can also be found in the permanent collections of the Dawson Creek Art Gallery, the Grande Prairie Art Gallery, the Grande Prairie Hospital, Fairview College in Fairview, AB and Northern Lights College in Dawson Creek.

-In addition to the visual arts, I have always enjoyed playing music.
-Guitar and voice are my main instruments however I studied piano as a young boy from the age of 10 (Grade 5 RCM) and I’m a (passable) bass guitarist.
-I am primarily a self-taught musician but have received considerable help along the way from other players.
-My main musical influences stem from music that was made in the 1930’s through to the early 1970’s.
-I have played many different styles of music in my lifetime but have always loved blues and swing along with 30’s/40’s country music- (read Bob Wills and Asleep at the Wheel.)
+In addition to the visual arts, Dahlen has always enjoyed playing music.
+Guitar and voice are his main instruments however he studied piano as a young boy from the age of 10 (Grade 5 RCM) and also became a (passable) bass guitarist.
+Dahlen is primarily a self-taught musician but has received considerable help along the way from other players.
+His main musical influences stem from music that was made in the 1930’s through to the early 1970’s.
+Dahlen has played many different styles of music in his lifetime but has always loved blues and swing along with 30’s/40’s country music- (read Bob Wills and Asleep at the Wheel.)

-I have played in many different bands since around the age of 13 but one of the highlights of my freelance career was playing a weeklong gig at Expo 86 in Vancouver, BC with a band that was representing the Peace River region, my home country.
-We were called the Dudley Shaw Band.
+Dahlen has played in many different bands since around the age of 13 but one of the highlights of his freelance career was playing a weeklong gig at Expo 86 in Vancouver, BC with a band that was representing the Peace River region, his home country.
+They were called the Dudley Shaw Band.